Earned Credits: AP, CLEP, & Other Special Options

 Students who have taken International Baccalaureate (IB) standardized exams may be eligible for college credit.
-IB scores of seven, six, five, or four, will receive credit toward completion of a degree at the Downtown Denver Campus.
+IB scores of seven, six, five, or four may receive credit toward completion of a degree at the Downtown Denver Campus.
 Students completing an International Baccalaureate Diploma program shall be awarded 24 credit hours minimum in accordance with HB 03-1108.

 College Level Examination Program (CLEP)

-College Level Examination Program (CLEP) College credit for lower level-courses is awarded at the Downtown Denver Campus for approved CLEP subject examination areas in which students score at or above the 50th percentile.
+College credit for lower-division courses is awarded at the Downtown Denver Campus for approved CLEP subject examination areas in which students score at or above the 50th percentile.
 College credit is not awarded for CLEP general examination areas.
 To receive college credit from CLEP, students must present official score reports to the Downtown Denver Campus Office of Admissions.
 A maximum of 30 hours of CLEP credit will count toward the degree.
 Please click HERE for more information on the CLEP.

 Credit by Examination

-Credit by Examination Students with sufficient experience and knowledge may receive credit for a specific course by taking a comprehensive examination given by the faculty.
-Students should contact their faculty advisor in advance to determine whether examination credit will apply to their degree.
-To qualify for an examination, the student must be formally working toward a degree at UCD, have a grade point average of at least 2.0, and be currently registered.
+Students with sufficient experience and knowledge may receive credit for a specific course by taking a comprehensive examination given by the faculty.
+Students should contact their major or minor faculty advisor in advance to determine whether examination credit will apply to their degree.
+To qualify for an examination, the student must be formally working toward a degree at CU Denver, have a grade point average of at least 2.0, and be currently registered.
 A non-refundable fee will be charged.
 Please contact the Registrar's office for instructions.
-A nonrefundable fee is charged.

 Internships or Cooperative Education